 - CONDUCT FUNCTIONAL AND TECHNICAL DESIGN MEETING TO ENSURE BUSINESS & TECHNOLOGY USERS ARE SYNCED

-It is necessary to hold “design sessions” before acquiring RPA into the workflows.
-This session includes gathering the information and requirements from end users, mapping out business processes, analyzing the exceptions, collecting the information and documenting process outputs.
-Unnecessary re-work and delay in the timeline can be due to failing to hold technical design sessions.
+It goes without saying that it is necessary to hold “design sessions” before acquiring RPA into the workflow.
+This session includes gathering the information and requirements from end-users, mapping out business processes, analyzing the exceptions, collecting the information and documenting process outputs.
+Unnecessary re-work and delay in the timeline can be due to not conducting technical design sessions.
 The design session should hold the following:

 Re-engineering is always recommended for increasing the ease of implementation when processes are evaluated to automate with RPA.
-Several factors such as standardizing pre-existing data, the requirement of data input, flexibility in tasks sequencing, number of system touches result in influencing the amount of upfront work needed.
+Several factors such as standardizing pre-existing data, the requirement of data input, flexibility in task sequencing and a number of system touches result in influencing the amount of upfront work needed.
 Establishing the communication schedule helps in managing the expectations of the project team that outlines the actions required by the team.
-To ensure that the employees are fully prepared to acquire new tasks that come with upcoming robot deployment and process re-design, change management is necessary throughout the lifecycle of the RPA project.
+To ensure that the employees are fully prepared to acquire new tasks that come up with the upcoming robot deployment and process redesign, change management is necessary throughout the lifecycle of the RPA project.

 - RE-TEST THE BOT TO ENSURE IT HANDLES EXCEPTIONS PROPERLY

-After your robot starts automating the process successfully, it is necessary to ensure that the robots handle the exceptions in the testing phase.
-Sometimes, an exception occurs that after one week of successfully deploying your first robot, the robot fails when triggered on X’s computer because of the difference in the screen resolution from Y’s computer.
-Using activities in the workflow configuration can help in ensuring “robot sustainability” that guide the robot what to do in case of errors.
-Before handing the process to the end user, kindly check, double check, and triple check to ensure that it runs in all scenarios types.
+You must keep it in mind that after your robot starts automating the process successfully, it is necessary to ensure that the robots handle the exceptions in the testing phase.
+Sometimes, an exception occurs that after one week of successfully deploying your first robot, the robot fails when triggered on an X’s computer because of the difference in the screen resolution from Y’s computer.
+Using activities in the workflow configuration can help in ensuring “robot sustainability” that guide the robot and explains what to do in case of errors.
+Before handing the process to the end-user, kindly recheck again and again to ensure that it smoothly runs in all scenarios.

-- RE-CONSIDER THE GROWTH OR CHANGE IN THE BUSINESS WHILE CONFIGURING THE BOT
+- RE-CONSIDER THE GROWTH IN BUSINESS WHILE CONFIGURING THE BOT

-Processes start to evolve as soon as the companies grow and change.
-Consider an example: A company processes all invoices out of the corporate headquarters that has centralized accounts department in New York.
+Processes begin evolving as soon as the companies grow and change.
+Consider an example: A company processes all invoices out of the corporate headquarters that has a centralized accounts department in New York.
 While configuring a robot, the RPA team orders the robot to type “New York” into the address line of the invoice which is to be sent to the customer.
-A few years later, after when the company expands, it decides to divide the accounts into East Coast and West Coast departments, followed by the unique invoicing procedures.
+A few years later, after the company expands, it decides to divide the accounts into East Coast and West Coast departments, followed by some unique invoicing procedures.
 Now the company needs to go back to the workflow and re-configure the value typed in the address line of the invoice to reflect the change.

-Although it is a minor example, there are several scenarios which result in headaches when the change occurs in designing a robot to automate a given task.
+Although it is a minor example, there are several scenarios that result in headaches when the change occurs in designing a robot to automate a given task.

 ACHIEVING A RETURN ON YOUR RPA INVESTMENT

-After implementation, RPA can create tremendous value across your organization.
+After implementation, RPA can result in creating tremendous value across your organization.
 This includes:

 - BETTER EMPLOYEE ENGAGEMENT: The employee hours can be reduced by using the automated processes.
 This results in reassigning the existing employees to more challenging work.
-Employees need to then interpret data, enable intelligent decision-making across the organization.
+Employees then need to interpret data and enable intelligent decision-making across the organization.

-- RETAINING EMPLOYEES: RPA implementation help in the mitigation of the risk of turnover and labor shortage.
+- RETAINING EMPLOYEES: RPA implementation helps in the mitigation of the risk of turnover and labor shortage.

 - EFFICIENT PRODUCTIVITY AND BETTER CUSTOMER EXPERIENCE: Increase in customer demand results in higher touch and more responsive services.

-- SIGNIFICANT REDUCTION IN HUMAN ERRORS: RPA automated tasks reduces human errors.
+- SIGNIFICANT REDUCTION IN HUMAN ERRORS: RPA automated tasks reduce human errors.